idealparable/BibleQ/BibleIsAntiSlavery.md

 But if that's the objection, why bother whining about such an indirect objection as all of this in the first place?
 Might as well cut to the chase and apply this consistently to everything bad and just say "God should mind-control everybody so they never do ANYTHING bad".

-If the skeptic will admit this is all silly and God's obligations here are only about the wording in the autographs -- the Bible, not, as some might say for example, "the KJV Bible" LOL or and approach of "pretend the translation is the Bible in the sense of inerrant, or that if the copies and translations are inerrant we have problems" (all of which is debunked) and probably then "THE BIBLE IS THE BIBLE!"
+If the skeptic will admit this is all silly and God's obligations here are only about the wording in the autographs -- the Bible, not, as some might say for example, "the KJV Bible" LOL or an approach of "pretend the translation is the Bible in the sense of inerrant, or that if the copies and translations are inerrant we have problems" (all of which is debunked) and probably then "THE BIBLE IS THE BIBLE!"
 LOL and such -- then there's little the skeptic can do, really.

 They could whine that God should never have allowed a generic word for anyone under authority, perhaps.